cakephp/docs/en/appendices/2-4-migration-guide.rst

 AuthComponent
 -------------
 - AuthComponent now supports proper stateless mode when using `Basic` or `Digest` authenticators.
-Starting of session can be prevented by setting :php:property:`AuthComponent::$sessionKey` to false.
+Starting of session can be prevented by setting :php:attr:`AuthComponent::$sessionKey` to false.
 Also now when using only `Basic` or `Digest` you are no longer redirected to login page.
 For more info check the :php:class:`AuthComponent` page.
 - Property :php:attr:`AuthComponent::$authError` can be set to boolean `false` to suppress flash message from being displayed.